MBCProject/mbc-markdown/yfaq/README.md

 ### Can Behaviors be used without Objectives?
 Or must Objectives and Behaviors be specified in pairs? ###

-Objectives correspond to the intentions behind malware Behaviors.
+Objectives correspond to the intentions behind malware behaviors.
 For example, malware may use [Hooking](https://github.com/MBCProject/mbc-markdown/blob/master/credential-access/hooking.md) to load and execute code within the context of another process either to hide its execution (defense evasion), to gain elevated privileges (privilege escalation), or to access the process's memory (credential access).
-Because it's not always possible to know intent, Behaviors can be used without Objectives.
-For example, automated sandbox analysis may indicate hooking behavior without corresponding information on intent, in which case objectives might not be specified, or *all* objectives associated with a Behavior might be noted.
+Because it's not always possible to know intent, behaviors can be used without Objectives.
+For example, automated sandbox analysis may indicate hooking behavior without corresponding information on intent, in which case objectives might not be specified, or *all* objectives associated with a behavior might be noted.

-### Can malware behaviors identified via analysis map to multiple MBC Behaviors, or should correspondence be one-to-one? ###
+### Can malware behaviors identified via manual analysis map to multiple MBC behaviors, or should correspondence be one-to-one? ###

-Each malware behavior identified during analysis should map to a single MBC behavior.
-If this is not the case, the reported behavior should be considered to see whether it can be broken into smaller components that lead to one-to-one mappings.
+Each malware behavior identified during analysis and associated with a specific code snippet should map to a single MBC behavior.
+If multiple behaviors seem to apply, the reported behavior should be considered to see whether it can be broken into smaller components that lead to one-to-one mappings.

-For example, a [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/gotbotkr.md) report reads, "The malware installs two instances of itself on the system.
+For example, a [GotBotKR](https://github.com/MBCProject/mbc-markdown/blob/master/xample-malware/gotbotkr.md) report reflecting manual analysis reads, "The malware installs two instances of itself on the system.
 The second instance (watchdog) monitors whether the first instance is still active and reinstalls it if it has been removed from the system" [[2]](#2).
 Initially, one might think this is a single behavior, but it can be broken apart and mapped into three MBC behaviors:

 * [Persistence: Redundant Access](https://github.com/MBCProject/mbc-markdown/blob/master/defense-evasion/redundant-access.md) ("installs two instances of itself")